wavefrontHQ/docs/pages/doc/trace_data_details.md

 * Errors – the number of failed requests (spans) per second
 * Duration – per-minute histogram distributions of the amount of time that each request (span) takes

-**Note:** RED metrics are also collected and sent by [framework-instrumentation SDKs](wavefront_sdks.html#sdks-that-instrument-frameworks).
-In this case, however, the SDK does not derive the RED metrics from spans, but instead collects and sends them directly from the instrumented framework APIs.
-(The SDK might send other metrics and histograms in addition to RED metrics.)
+**Note:** RED metrics are also collected and sent by the [framework-instrumentation SDKs](wavefront_sdks.html#sdks-that-instrument-frameworks).
+These SDKs report the RED metrics directly from the instrumented framework APIs, instead of deriving them from the reported spans.
+(Other metrics and histograms might be sent as well.)

 ### Auto-Generated Charts
 Wavefront automatically generates charts to display the auto-derived RED metrics and histograms.
 To view these charts: